mattbierner/blog.mattbierner.com/_posts/2014-05-02-incremental-parsing-with-feedback-in-a-web-worker.md

 #### Finish

-`finish` signals that parser worker that no more input is coming.
+`finish` signals the parser worker that no more input is coming.

 ```js
 var finish := \ -> {